carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 ---
 ## Externalize a value with data values schema

 Use [Data values schema](how-to-write-schema.md) to externalize a configuration value.
 When externalizing a value, you can also set a default value for it, and provide implicit type validation.
-Data values schema are used by configuration authors to declare a data value it as an input to templates by naming it in a schema file.
+Data values schema are used by configuration authors to declare a data value as an input to templates by naming it in a schema file.
 It can then be used in templates, and configuration consumers can modify it by providing a separate [Data Value](how-to-use-data-values.md) file.

-Building on the previous solution, `name`, `namespace` and `replicas` are values we want as data values input, so that we can easily change them for different applications or environments.
+Building on the previous solution, `name`, `namespace`, `version`, and `replicas` are values we want as data values input, so that we can easily change them for different applications or environments.

 ```yaml
 #! schema.yml